czhc/securityhub-remediations/README.md

 4. You must run this workshop in a [region supported by AWS Security Hub](https://docs.aws.amazon.com/general/latest/gr/rande.html#sechub_region).
 We recommended using the us-east-1 region.
 5. You must run this workshop in a region support by [AWS Cloud9](https://docs.aws.amazon.com/general/latest/gr/rande.html#cloud9_region), or be comfortable setting up a docker environment with aws credentials in the host env.
-6. You need to have GuardDuty enabled on the account for module 2 and 5 to work, if not follow https://docs.aws.amazon.com/guardduty/latest/ug/guardduty_settingup.html#guardduty_enable-gd
 7. If any of your existing ec2 instances have their tag:Name=RemediationTestTarget then please rename them as instances with this value will be the target for actions during this workshop
 8. If you choose to install into an existing, rather than enabling the option to create a new VPC, be aware of the following:
     1. VPC needs to have a connectivity to the following service's endpoints, such as thru a IGW or TGW: